kalibera/rchk/README.md

 I've learned about these bugs from Radford Neal who fixed a number of them manually in [pqR](http://www.pqr-project.org/) and I've ported those fixes to R-devel.
-In the example above, `ScalarLogical` indeed allocates and returns the allocated object.  `install` may also allocate and return that object, but it will protect it implicitly by putting it into the symbol table.
+In the example above, `ScalarLogical` indeed allocates and returns the allocated object.  `install` may also allocate and return the allocated object, but it would also protect it implicitly by putting it into the symbol table.
 The `lang5` function is callee-protect, it protects its arguments.
 If `ScalarLogical` is executed before `install`, `install` may allocate and kill the object allocated by `ScalarLogical`.
 In C, the order of execution